pauldijou/redux-act/README.md

 - `type`: generated id + your description.
 - `payload`: the data passed when calling the action creator.
 Will be the first argument of the function except if you specified a payload reducer when creating the action.
 - `meta`: if you have provided a **metaReducer**, it will be used to create a metadata object assigned to this key.
 Otherwise, it's `undefined`.
+- `error`: a boolean indicating if the action is an error according to [FSA](https://github.com/acdlite/flux-standard-action#error).

 ```javascript
 const addTodo = createAction('Add todo');